 Meet Dr. Adrian Durham

 Dr. Adrian Durham took over as medical director for the Platte Valley Clinic on August 1, 2020.
-He will also be the medical director for the North Platte Valley Medical Center (NPVMC) when it is completed in the fall of 2021.
+He will also be the medical director for the North Platte Valley Medical Center (NPVMC) when it is completed in mid-2022.

 Born in Hartfield, CT to parents who had immigrated from Guyana, Durham spent his early years growing up as an American.
 When he was six, however, all that changed.
 Durham’s parents moved the family to Guyana to teach them about their roots and culture.
 His parents decided to leave young Adrian, his older sister, and his brother with relatives, while they returned to America to prepare household goods for moving.